FrankWorldview/blockchain/Async.md

         // Step 1: Handle fetched data
         console.log(fetchedData);

-        // Even if this returns a normal value,
-        // it is automatically wrapped into a Promise return processFetchedData(fetchedData);
+        // The returned value is passed to the next .then() return processFetchedData(fetchedData);
     })
     .then(processedData => {